SolaceProducts/pubsubplus-gke-quickstart/README.md

 <br>
 <br>

-4. Use google cloud console to create GKE cluster of one node.
+4. Use Google Cloud Shell to create GKE cluster of one node.

-* Download and execute the cluster create script in the google cloud shell.
+* Download and execute the cluster create script in the Google Cloud Shell.
 All argument defaults should be ok for this example:

 ```sh
 wget https://raw.githubusercontent.com/SolaceProducts/solace-gke-quickstart/68545/scripts/create_cluster.sh